linitix/nzero-push/README.md

 ## Description

-ZeroPush is a simple service for sending Apple Push Notifications.
+ZeroPush is a simple service for sending Push Notifications (Apple & Google).
 This library wraps the API requests for use in NodeJS.

 ## To do